 Women and HIV/AIDS

-Doctors use simple criteria for diagnosing a Human Immunodeficiency Virus (HIV) infection: A person has HIV if they have a detectable level of the virus on a blood test, or with the exception of babies of HIV-positive mothers, a positive blood test for antibodies (infection-fighting proteins) against the virus.
-The criteria for diagnosing HIV is slightly different in newborn infants because HIV antibodies can be passed to the baby from the mother before or during birth, but the infant may not actually be infected with the virus.
+Doctors use simple criteria for diagnosing a Human Immunodeficiency Virus (HIV) infection: A person has HIV if they have a detectable level of the virus on a blood test, or, with the exception of babies of HIV-positive parents, a positive blood test for antibodies (infection-fighting proteins) against the virus.
+The criteria for diagnosing HIV is slightly different in newborn infants because HIV antibodies can be passed to the baby from the birthing parent before or during birth, but the infant may not actually be infected with the virus.
 In such cases, the antibodies may be detected in a baby’s blood at birth, but there may be no evidence of antibodies by the time the baby is 12 to 18 months old.

 In the United States:

 - Women* account for more than one in four new HIV/AIDS diagnoses and deaths caused by AIDS.